 They say, “If you’re lucky enough to be Irish, you’re lucky enough.”
 And if you’re lucky enough to share St. Patrick’s Day with an Irish dog, then you indeed have the luck o’ the Irish.
-Join us in this celebration of Ireland’s native breeds — you may find yourself green with envy!
+Join us in this celebration of Irish dog breeds — you may find yourself green with envy!

 If you saw this fellow on the street, you might assume he was just a jaunty mutt, but the Glen of Imaal Terrier is actually one of the first breeds of dogs recognized by the Irish Kennel Club, back in 1934.
-The American Kennel Club didn’t recognize it until 2004, and it’s still one of the rarest AKC breeds.
+The American Kennel Club didn’t recognize this Irish dog breed until 2004, and it’s still one of the rarest AKC breeds.

 Everyone knows the exuberant Irish Setter, but far fewer know his direct ancestor, the somewhat more stately Irish Red and White Setter.

 The Red and White Irish Setter has been around since at least the 17th century, but by 1900, those who were solid red won out in popularity (and became today’s Irish Setter), and the patched ones were almost extinct.
 Realizing the breed was about to be lost, efforts were made after World War I to revive it.
 The AKC recognized them in 2009, but they’re still quite rare in America.